k2view-academy/K2View-Academy/articles/31_external_resources/04_invoke_soap_call_example.md

 Sometimes the supplied WSDL does not contain the actual service address, and it shall be updated.

-Open the file - in our example - the "CalculatorImplService.java" and look for the URL value.
+Open the service file and look for the URL value.
 Verify or update the value.

 ### End To End Example